Winsford: Other landmarks

-St John's Church on Delamere Street dates from 1863 when Lord Delamere of Vale Royal commissioned the young Sandiway architect John Douglas to build it as a memorial to his deceased wife.
+St John's Church, on Delamere Street, dates from 1863 when Lord Delamere of Vale Royal commissioned the young Sandiway architect John Douglas to build it as a memorial to his deceased wife.
 This is the tallest building on the highest part of Over, so the spire can be seen for miles around.

 The Brunner Guildhall, which now houses the Citizens Advice Bureau, was built in the late 19th century.
-It is a two-storey building built in Flemish Gothic style, and carries the date 1899.
-It was built by Sir John Tomlinson Brunner, who gave it to Winsford Urban District Council, to be used for Trade and Friendly Societies, and other public purposes.
+It is a two-storey building built in Flemish Gothic style and carries the date 1899.
+It was built by Sir John Tomlinson Brunner, who gave it to Winsford Urban District Council, to be used for Trade and Friendly Societies and other public purposes.
 It was given its name by the chairman of the council in recognition of Brunner's generosity.

 Parts of the Knights Grange pub, Grange Lane, which was once a farmhouse and belonged to Vale Royal Abbey, were built in the 17th century.

 Littler Grange, now a children's nursery, is the best remaining half-timber building in Winsford, including sloping floors on part of the first floor.

-Dawk House on Swanlow Lane is a largely unaltered timber framed farm, covered in white stucco probably during the reign of Queen Anne, including the date 1711.

-Blue Bell Inn by St Chad's Church, now also a children's nursery, is an exact replica of a medieval building that burned down in the 1960s.
+Dawk House, on Swanlow Lane, is a largely unaltered timber-framed farmhouse, covered in white stucco probably during the reign of Queen Anne, including the date 1711.
+Blue Bell Inn, by St Chad's Church, is also a children's nursery; it is an exact replica of a medieval building that burned down in the 1960s.